nickpegg/wiki.nickpegg.com/docs/recipes/garlic oil.md

-This homemade garlic-infused oil is an easy way to add a garlic flavor to dishes or to make a garlic [[mayonaise]].
+This homemade garlic-infused oil is an easy way to add a garlic flavor to dishes or to make a garlic [mayonaise](mayonaise.md).
 It's also an good way to add garlic flavor to dishes for folks with FODMAP sensitivities since it has garlic essense, but no actual garlic.

 # Ingredients